clod6677/sphinxcontrib-epydoc/README.rst

 http://sphinxcontrib-epydoc.readthedocs.org

-A Sphinx_ extension to cross-reference epydoc-generated documentation.
+A Sphinx_ extension to cross-reference API documentation generated with Epydoc_.

 Installation
 ------------